AutoPas/AutoPas/docs/userdoc/Building.md

 <a id="rules-based-tuning-fuzzy-tuning"></a>

-Two of the possible tuning strategies of AutoPas, rules-based tuning and fuzzy-tuning, require dependencies `antlr4cpp` and `uuid`.
-These are bundled with AutoPas, but can take some time to compile and, in some rare cases, lead to compilation errors.
+Two of the possible tuning strategies of AutoPas, rules-based tuning and fuzzy-tuning, require the dependency `antlr4cpp`.
+This is bundled with AutoPas, but can take some time to compile, if not already installed.
-As such, by default, rule based tuning is disabled, and `antlr4cpp` and `uuid` are not compiled.
+As such, by default, rule based tuning is disabled, and `antlr4cpp` is not compiled.

 Both tuning strategies can be enabled via the CMake option:
 ```bash